How to Use Bitcoin? Guide to Buying, Spending and Storing Cryptocurrency

 3. How to use it?

-Where to Store Bitcoin?
+Where to store Bitcoin?

-Software Wallets
+Software wallets

 This type is also referred to as a “desktop” wallet.
 It is a program that must be installed on a computer or laptop.

 A mobile wallet in the form of an app on Android or iOS is a convenient and easy way to use BTC.
-However, if you choose this type of wallet, you should be concerned about protecting the mobile data itself so that if it is lost, control over the wallet will not get into the wrong hands.
+However, if you choose this type of wallet, you should be concerned about protecting the mobile data itself so that if it is lost, control over the wallet will not fall into the wrong hands.

 Top apps for using Bitcoin: